seed-labs/seed-labs/manuals/docker/Problems/shared_folder.md

 and container setup are sensitive to the file permissions.

-When a student reported a wired problem, the first thing we should check is whether the student is doing work inside the shared folder.
+When a student reported a strange problem, the first thing we should check is whether the student is doing work inside the shared folder.
 Moreover, we should try to avoid using the shared folder.